lf-lang/reactor-c/util/tracing/visualization/README.md

 ```bash
 fedsd
 ```
 It is also possible to operate on specific files.
-In such a case, run `fedsd` with `-r` flag to provide the RTI trace file, and `-f` flag to privide the list of federates trace files.
-Bith argumenets are optional.
+In such a case, run `fedsd` with `-r` flag to provide the RTI trace file, and `-f` flag to provide the list of federate.

 ```bash
 fedsd -r <rti.lft> -f <federate__f1.lft> <federate__f2.lft>
 ```